handy-common-utils/ls-having/README.md

 sudo snap install ls-having
 ```

-Snap store is preinstalled in some Linux distributions.
+Snap store is preinstalled in some Linux distributions (such like Ubuntu).
 If it is not available, you can [install it](https://snapcraft.io/docs/installing-snapd) by yourself.

 **Manual download (works for Windows)**